hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

 Creating a project
 ~~~~~~~~~~~~~~~~~~

-The ``create`` sub-command allows you to create a new vsc-Rproject environment.
+The ``create`` sub-command allows you to create a new RStudio Project alongside its vsc-Rproject environment.

-When creating a such environment, the only required argument is a project name.
+When creating a new project, the only required argument is a project name.

 It is however strongly encouraged to also provide a "modules file".
 This is a simple text file listing one module (full name and version) per line.